 (with Potassium Permanganate) to restore its activity.

 The presence of Nitrates in water causes many problems, ranging from blue baby syndrome (if fed to babies under six months old) to contamination of poultry if used as feed water for farmed birds.
-The source of Nitrate in ground water is usually from farming fertilisers.
+The source of Nitrate in groundwater is usually from farming fertilizers.
 The EEC permitted maximum is 50mg/l with an advisory maximum of 25mg/l.
 Nitrate dissolved in water is not able to be removed by simple filtration.
-It can only be reduced by either regenerable or disposable cartridge type ion exchange systems or eliminated by Reverse Osmosis (RO).
+It can only be reduced by either regenerable or disposable cartridge-type ion exchange systems or eliminated by Reverse Osmosis (RO).
 RO systems can be used to treat all of the water for

-a specific application, or to just remove the Nitrates from a drinking water supply in the kitchen.
-For single dwellings with one drinking water tap and low water consumption, a point of use system provides efficient reduction at low cost.
+a specific application or to just remove the Nitrates from a drinking water supply in the kitchen.
+For single dwellings with one drinking water tap and low water consumption, a point-of-use system provides efficient reduction at a low cost.
 For large or multiple properties, commercial and industrial applications, regenerable ion exchange systems will be preferred.

 carries out a regeneration of the bed.